Calibrating trade-offs tutorial

 Visual method

 One qualitative method involves plotting the relationship between the different criteria, and using the plot to visually select a candidate prioritization.
 This visual method is often used to help calibrate trade-offs among prioritizations generated using the Marxan decision support tool (e.g., Hermoso et al. 2011; Stewart & Possingham 2005).
+In particular, we will apply the visual method to select a prioritization from the set of prioritizations generated by the hierarchical approach.
 So, let’s create a plot to select a prioritization.

 # create plot to visualize trade-offs and show selected candidate prioritization